apache/camel-website/content/community/articles.md

 *   [Enterprise integration for Ethereum](https://medium.com/@bibryam/enterprise-integration-for-ethereum-fa67a1577d43) from July 2018 by Bilgin Ibryam explains the Ethereum eco-system and where you can use Camel with the bit-coin and block-chain technologies.
 *   [Camel Aggregation Strategies](http://blog.joshdreagan.com/2018/08/30/camel_aggregation_strategies/) from August 2018 by Josh Reagan whom blogs about how to aggregate data using Camel's AggregationStrategy when using EIPs such as Content Enricher, Splitter or the Aggregator.
 *   [CCreating custom processors, Kamelets and components in Apache Camel|https://raymondmeester.medium.com/custom-code-in-apache-camel-56c9249d5b24] from June 2022 blog on how to write custom Camel code with processors, Kamelets and components.
+*   [Authenticating Camel K to Kafka using SASL](https://dev.to/kuthumipepple/authenticating-camel-k-to-kafka-using-sasl-1723) from August 2022 by Kuthumi Pepple explains how to connect and authenticate Camel K to Apache Kafka using the SASL Oauthbearer authentication mechanism

 ### Camel K